MaireadKelly/Kelly-Cooks/myreadme.md

 Body - a TextField to store the comment submitted.

-Created_on - a DateTimeField that autopopulates with the current date and time when a comment is submitted.
+created_at - a DateTimeField that autopopulates with the current date and time when a comment is submitted.

 Approved - a BooleanField that defaults to false and is updated to true by admin when the comment is approved.